noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.10.29.

-A figure showing the concentration of the mineral [aragonite](https://marinebon.org/cinms/glossary) (a form of calcium carbonate) at different depths at Anacapa Island from 2007 - 2014.
-Figure: Etnoyer et al. 2015
+A figure showing the concentration of the mineral [aragonite](https://marinebon.org/cinms/glossary) (a form of calcium carbonate) at different depths at Anacapa Island from 2007 to 2014.
+Figure credit: Etnoyer et al. 2015.

 ### Details